[ Ecommerce channel ]

 How agencies use the Ecommerce channel

 Monthly reporting: Automated digests include commerce data as a standard section — revenue, order count, AOV, checkout health — alongside engineering output and form activity.
-No manual Shopify Admin exports.
+No manual store admin exports.

 Anomaly detection: Scout monitors commerce signal patterns.
 When checkout completions drop unexpectedly or refund volume spikes, the anomaly appears in the project timeline with context from other channels.